 That anything at all exists is a mystery.
 From an atheistic point of view, nothing should exist, and, failing that, only one thing, the simplest, most nondescript thing imaginable.
 To imagine the chance existence of two identical particles, capable of interacting with each other, is already to strain the whole concept of chance.
 In reality, the universe consists of countless trillions of diverse yet compatible particles.

-Initially, before Day 1, matter was distributed evenly through the universe.
-Then there was light (electromagnetic radiation).
-Possibly the CMB is the radiation from this energised evenly distributed matter before it was separated into concentrations of matter (quasars) and intervening darkness.
-Only later did quasars develop into galaxies, clusters of stars surrounding an ultraluminous nucleus.
-Stars as such were not products of direct creation.
+[Article temporarily removed.
+For more details, go here.]
+Initially, before Day 1, matter – hydrogen – was distributed evenly through the universe.
+Then there was light.
+The CMB is the radiation from this evenly distributed matter before it was separated into concentrations of matter (quasars) and intervening darkness.
+Only later did quasars develop into galaxies – clusters of stars surrounding an ultraluminous nucleus.
+Stars as such were not the products of direct creation.

 Since the centre of the Milky Way is almost 25,000 present light years away and light reached the Earth almost instantaneously, the speed of light at Creation must have been much faster than now.
 Geological time is measured by rates of radioactive decay, which are proportional to the speed of light, and the primary evidence of the fossil and geological record indicates rates of sedimentation orders of magnitude greater than those which obtain now.
 The speed of light is controlled by the zero point energy of the vacuum – a matter of ongoing research by the European Organization for Nuclear Research (CERN) among other bodies.

 Further sections will be written in due course.